Do you find people constantly mistake you for a pro athlete? And I don’t mean based on your appearance.

 As we grow up our health decisions become our own.
 Mom and dad aren’t there to tell you to go to bed.
 They aren’t checking to see if you brushed your teeth.
 And they don’t tell you eat all your supper before you have dessert.

-Success with our health as adults then becomes a question of how well we choose or don’t.
+Success with our health as adults then becomes a question of how well we choose or don’t, click for more info on how to stay healthy.
 It doesn’t have to involve special gadgets or technology.
 It doesn’t require a unique personality type.
 It doesn’t matter if you’re male or female, young or old.
 When you practice the basics repeatedly over-time success follows.

 It’s no different than success in the playoffs.
 This is the time unsung heroes that win their face-offs, block shots, finish their checks and don’t take a shift off become household names.
 They got back to the basics.
 They didn’t worry about what they can’t control.
 And they don’t quit.